warzinnn/jwt-auth/README.md

 ```

 3. Generating an RSA key pair
-This projects uses the asymmetric algorithm RS256, so you will need to generate a public/private key pair.
+This project uses the asymmetric algorithm RS256, so you will need to generate a public/private key pair.
 ```bash
 mkdir .ssh
 ssh-keygen -t rsa